 Displayed below is a list of Frequently Asked Questions (FAQs).
 Click on the “>” icon associated with each question to view the answer.

-The Colorado C-PACE Program is designed to utilize the counties’ existing method for the billing and collection of property taxes.
-Upon a C-PACE project finance closing the Program Administrator will request the county tax assessor to place the C-PACE Assessment on the county property tax roll for the participating property.
+The Colorado C-PACE program is designed to utilize the county’s existing method for the billing and collection of property taxes.
+Upon a C-PACE project finance closing the program administrator will request the county tax assessor to place the C-PACE Assessment on the county property tax roll for the participating property.

-In advance of the counties’ normal property tax billing cycle, e.g. semi-annually, the Program Administrator will provide to participating counties a list of all C-PACE assessments and the associated billing amount to be included on the building owner’s tax bill.
+In advance of the county’s normal property tax billing cycle, e.g. semi-annually, the program administrator will provide to participating counties a list of all C-PACE assessments and the associated billing amount to be included on the building owner’s tax bill.
 Upon collection of the C-PACE assessment payment, the county will transfer the C-PACE assessment related funds into a C-PACE Program account.
-The Program Administrator will then disburse the funds to the appropriate private capital provider that financed the project.
+The program administrator will then disburse the funds to the appropriate private capital provider that financed the project.